mlteam-ai/openai-cheat-sheet/README.md

 OPENAI_API_KEY=12345
 ```
 ## 2. Installing the dependencies
 Open a terminal window, change your working directory to [openai-cheat-sheet](.), run the following commands.
 This will create and activate a virtual environment (called 'env') and install all the dependencies into it.
-You need to use this Pthon environment as the kernel, when running your Jupiter Notebooks.
+You need to use this Python environment as the kernel, when running your Jupiter Notebooks.
 ```sh
     chmod +x setup.sh
     ./setup.sh
 ```
+## 3. Getting sample data set
+When you want to run [embeddings notebook](./embeddings.ipynb), you will need [Amazon fine-food reviews dataset](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).
+Go to web site, download 'Reviews.csv' file and save under [data](./data) folder.